NationalSecurityAgency/kmyth/INSTALL.md

   * /usr/local/bin/kmyth-seal
   * /usr/local/bin/kmyth-unseal

-In addition to a normal (full) build/installation, the following partial approaches are also supported for those applications needing more granular control of the process:
+In addition to a normal (full) build/installation, a couple partial approaches are also supported to support those applications needing more granular access to kmyth functionality:

-1. To build only the 'kmyth-logger' library run *make logger-lib*.
+1. Kmyth provides a fairly generic logging capability that could be repurposed by other applications.
+In order to support potential re-use, kmyth logging functionality is built as a separate shared libary (kmyth-logger).
+To build only the 'kmyth-logger' library run *make logger-lib*.
 This might be useful if only the logging functionality is required.
 It creates:
-  * ./logger/lib/libkmyth-logger.so
+  * ./lib/libkmyth-logger.so
    Running *sudo make install* after this will install:
   * /usr/local/lib/libkmyth-logger.so
   * /uae/local/include/kmyth/kmyth_log.h
-   Note: As this option does not build the kmyth TPM utilities library, unit testing will not be possible (*make test* will fail).

-2. To build only the 'kmyth-utils' library run *make utils-lib*.
+2. Because the kmyth enclave code is intended to built within other projects, we created *libkmyth-utils.so* to expose functionality that other projects might find useful.
+In this library we include our formatting tools (e.g., our base64 encode/decode functions), our memory utilities, and our file I/O utilities.
+This avoids potential reference conflicts when building Kmyth as a submodule, and it allows other programs to use existing calls, such as kmyth's secure_memset.
+This library does not contain any code specific to the TPM or SGX.
+To build only the 'kmyth-utils' library run *make utils-lib*.
 This might be useful if only the kmyth utility functionality is required.
 It creates:
-  * ./logger/lib/libkmyth-utils.so
+  * ./lib/libkmyth-utils.so
    Running *sudo make install* after this will install:
   * /usr/local/lib/libkmyth-utils.so
-  * /uae/local/include/kmyth/file_io.h
+  * /usr/local/include/kmyth/file_io.h
-  * /uae/local/include/kmyth/formatting_tools.h
+  * /usr/local/include/kmyth/formatting_tools.h
-  * /uae/local/include/kmyth/memory_util.h
+  * /usr/local/include/kmyth/memory_util.h
-   Note: As this option does not build the kmyth TPM utilities library, unit testing will not be possible (*make test* will fail).

 3. To build all kmyth shared libraries, but not the kmyth applications, run *make libs*.
 This will create: